AND OPERATING DATES & HOURS

 Perris Valley Skydiving School (Tandems and AFF)

-Our school will be back in full swing from Wednesdays to Mondays.
-If you've been waiting to make your first tandem jump or first solo jump and learn to skydive now is the time!
-Slots will book FAST so contact the school at 951-657-1664 to schedule.
+Our school is now back in full swing seven days a week!
+If you've been waiting to make your first tandem jump or first solo jump and learn to skydive, now is the time!
+Slots will book FAST, so contact the school at 951-657-1664 to schedule.

 Hours of Operation